Four Things Freelancers Can Do When Business Is Slow

 This is where having a slow time in your hustle can be advantageous.
 It’s so easy to forget about your social media pages, like Facebook, LinkedIn, Twitter, or even your blog, when you’re busy on the grind and working with clients.

 One great way to ensure that you’re presenting yourself online in the best way possible is to spend time creating lots of content that you can schedule to post for months in advance.
-You can do it on your blog through a custom WordPress site (if that’s your platform), or you can use tools like Crate to schedule content for the next few months on your social media pages.
+You can use tools like Crate to schedule content for the next few months on your social media pages.

 When you use Crate you are prompted to sign in with your Twitter account.
 From there, you will build a “Crate” of blogs and influencers that are interesting and pertinent to your hustle.
 After that, you can easily schedule content and keep your audience abreast of what is most important to them.